• Skip to primary navigation

 Instructions

-• For the batter, add flour, starch and water to a bowl and mix until smooth.
+• For the batter, combine flour, starch, garlic powder, onion powder, salt, and water in a bowl, mixing until smooth.
 Set aside.
+In another bowl, mix panko and breadcrumbs.

-• For the sriracha dip, add mayo and sriracha to a small bowl and mix until combined.
+• For the sriracha dip, blend mayo and sriracha in a small bowl until well combined.
+Set aside.

 Tried this recipe?Let us know how it was!